A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Click here to read the shooting script.

-Un chien andalou Un Chein Andalou 2
+Un chien andalou Un chien andalou 2

 Un chien andalou 3 Un chien andalou 4

-Four stills from Luis Bunuel's masterpiece Un chien andalou.
+Four stills from Luis Buñuel's masterpiece Un chien andalou.

-6. L'Age d'or (1930)
+L'Age d'or (1930)

-Director: Luis Bunuel
+Director: Luis Buñuel

-Script: Luis Bunuel & Salvador Dali
+Script: Luis Buñuel & Salvador Dalí

 Photo: Albert Duverger

-Cast: Lya Lys; Gaston Modot; Max Ernst; Pierre Prevert
+Cast: Lya Lys; Gaston Modot; Max Ernst; Pierre Prévert

 Country: France